-There’s nothing as thrilling as sitting down to work on your monthly church financial report... ugh, I can't even read that with a straight face.
-Fact is, if you're like me (and many other lead pastors), then the work of creating church finance reports just isn't in line with your natural giftings.
+There’s nothing as glorious, joyful, and truly thrilling as sitting down to work on your church finance report!
+Ugh, I can't even read that with a straight face.

 See, God is interested in every church's financial health - and church finance reports are a big part of that.